getify/foi-lang/formalization-work/Foi-Specification.md

     - A non-`skip` captured arg occupies that position directly.
     - A `skip` captured arg consumes the next final-call arg in order; if none remains, the slot stays `skip`.
 3. Any final-call args not consumed by skip slots append at the end of the captured list.
-4. The combined argument list is passed to `f` per §3.10.1 — at which point parameter binding, default evaluation, skip-to-`empty` binding (§3.10.4), surplus discard, and precondition evaluation occur normally.
+4. The combined argument list is passed to `f` per §3.10.1; at this point, parameter binding, default evaluation, skip-to-`empty` binding (§3.10.4), surplus discard, and precondition evaluation occur normally.

 #### §3.11.2 Arity Independence

-Partial application is independent of `f`'s arity — capture is syntactic, and arity reconciliation happens at the final call:
+Partial application is independent of `f`'s arity; capture is syntactic, and arity reconciliation happens at the final call:

 ```java
 def add37: (+)|6, 12, 19|;